The Pet Parents® Guide to Managing your Dog's Diarrhea

 Allergies.
 Allergies in dogs (may it be food or seasonal) cause diarrhea in dogs, together with skin problems, ear infections, vomiting, and the like.
 Allergies are fairly common in dogs, but you can always opt to do dog allergy testing, if you are having trouble finding out what your dog is allergic to.

 Parasites.
-Your dog can get parasites everywhere especially when he has a weak immune system and is not wormed.
-Worming should be done as long as your dog lives since you'll never know what things they are putting in their mouths and getting in contact with their paws.
-Puppies must be wormed every two weeks until they are twelve weeks old and adult dogs must be wormed every three months or so, depending on their diet and environment.
+Your dog can get parasites everywhere especially when he has a weak immune system and is not dewormed.
+So, if your dog has diarrhea, it could potentially be due to parasites.
+Deworming should be done as long as your dog lives since you'll never know what things they are putting in their mouths and getting in contact with their paws.
+Puppies must be dewormed every two weeks until they are twelve weeks old and adult dogs must be wormed every three months or so, depending on their diet and environment.

 Toxic foods and harmful substances.
-There are human foods, substances and plants that posses great danger to our dogs.
+There are human foods, substances and plants that posses great danger to our dogs, resulting in dog or puppy diarrhea or worse.
 Examples of these are prescription medicines for humans, household product cleaners, chocolate, grapes & raisins, tulips & daffodils, and sago palms to name a few.

 Malabsorption.
 Malabsorption can also be one of the causes of diarrhea in your dogs.
-According to MSD Manual, malabsorption is the failure to absorb nutrients properly.
+According to MSD Manual, malabsorption is the failure to absorb nutrients properly and often results in diarrhea in dogs.
 This is due to an issue that may be present in your dog’s intestinal cells that are responsible for absorption.
 Malabsorption can be caused by a number of viruses, including canine parvovirus and rotavirus.
 Malabsorption may also be caused by problems that limits the intestines to properly absorb liquids, or problems of the pancreatic secretions which plays a great role in effective digestion.

 Swallowing indigestible things.
-Swallowing raw bone splinters, pebbles, plastic cellophane, or bits and pieces of your home furniture your dog has been gnawing on can cause diarrhea.
+One of the common reasons a dog has diarrhea is when they eat something that they are not supposed to.
+Swallowing raw bone splinters, pebbles, plastic cellophane, or bits and pieces of your home furniture your dog has been gnawing on can cause dog diarrhea or more serious conditions.

 Diseases.
 Diarrhea can also be a major sign that there is something not right about your dog.
 Diarrhea can be a symptom of diseases like distemper, parvovirus, kidney diseases, colitis and even cancer.